These Healthy Chicken Sheet Pan Fajitas are my new favorite super easy to make dinner that’s also perfect for meal prepping!

 - Sliced ripe avocados for simplicity, or The Best Guacamole if you have an extra 10 minutes.

 - Fresh Pico de Gallo in the summer months or my Easy Blender Fire Roasted Salsa when tomatoes aren’t in season.
+Or try my Mango Salsa for a sweet-savory combo!

 - Lime wedges and freshly chopped cilantro.